 To Be Determined

-The ushers of St. Augustine have much more responsibility than just passing the collection basket.
+The ushers of St. Nicholas Parish have much more responsibility than just passing the collection basket.
 They are there to perform the duties of greeting the parishioners and visitors at each mass, passing out the bulletins as people leave church at the end of Mass, and directing people to seats on special occasions.
 They also are available for special Masses and on holy days.
 Our ushers are a dedicated group ranging in age from high school age to our senior members.
-Call Joseph Rogalis to learn more about being part of this loyal group.
+For more info on Join this group contact Father Tom

 The Evangelization Committee seeks to provide a welcome and open environment for active and inactive Catholics to become more connected to Christ and His Church by discussing and exploring the intersection of religion, faith, and life experience.
 The committee has organized and presented the Catholics Coming Home discussion series, and seeks to collaborate with other parish ministries in making St. Augustine a welcoming and inviting parish.

 Do you enjoy working with numbers?
 Do you have the abstract knowledge of working with financial reports, and budgets?
 The group meets on a quarterly basis to review the church finances, set an annual budget and to work on the Archdiocesan Annual Report.